 For some women, taking birth control pills can cause changes in mood or libido.
 However, these types of changes are uncommon.

 Birth control pills are powerful drugs that require a prescription.
-Your healthcare provider should only prescribe them if your medical history and current health suggest they’ll be safe and effective.
+A healthcare professional should only prescribe them if your medical history and current health suggest they’ll be safe and effective.
 If you’re healthy, you should be able to take birth control pills with few side effects or problems.

-If you’ve already tried birth control pills and experienced unpleasant side effects, talk with your healthcare provider about your experiences.
+If you’ve already tried birth control pills and experienced unpleasant side effects, talk with a doctor about your experiences.

 Try to remember what type of pill you took previously.
 Chances are a different type of pill may allow you to use birth control pills without experiencing your earlier side effects.

 There are many different types of birth control pills.
 If you experience any side effects, talk to a doctor about your symptoms.
 They can help you find an alternative that may be better for you.